dotoroart/cards/README.md

 ---

 ## *Mechanics*
+> NOTE: These might add a bit too much complexity, but I'm exploring the possibility.

 - Cards have special mechanics attached if they have keywords in their text.

-> NOTE: These add complexity to the game, which might not be desired...

 ### *Creatures*
 > May have any of the following: